rackerlabs/design-system/_docs/style/text-conventions/writing-guidelines.md

 Create content that anticipates user needs and explains how a Rackspace feature or option helps the user accomplish a goal.
 Don't explain the technical details of what a Rackspace service is doing.

-Aligning user interface text with user goals requires that you understand the subtleties of your audience and how a feature supports what the user is trying to do.
+Aligning UI text with user goals requires that you understand the subtleties of your audience and how a feature supports what the user is trying to do.

 {% endcolumn %}